swiftinsg/Swift-Tutorials/Sources/swiftinsg/Documentation.docc/Documentation.md

 [Open Tutorial](../../tutorials/friends)

-### Todo App (Working)
+### Todo App
-> Warning: This is an incomplete tutorial

 [Open Tutorial](../../tutorials/todo)

 ## Issues
 Spot an issue in the tutorial?
-Submit an issue on GitHub [here](https://github.com/tinkercademy/Swift-Tutorials/issues/).
+Submit an issue on GitHub [here](https://github.com/swiftinsg/Swift-Tutorials/issues/).

 ## More
 - These tutorials are built using [Apple's DocC tutorials](https://developer.apple.com/documentation/docc/tutorial-syntax).